 LeGrow didn’t faithfully recreate this material.
 Her interpretations, as one reviewer notes, “strip the tracks of their previous identities, transporting them to a world where the past and present are inextricably intertwined.”
 I am especially fond of the live acoustic versions she has posted of several of the tunes.

 The album begins with the aforementioned Who Do You Love.
-Other favorites from the album include You Never Can Tell, Rescue Me, and Can’t Shake It.
+Other favorites from the album include You Never Can Tell, and Rescue Me.
 LeGrow takes these familiar songs and — with her inimitable style, phrasing, and arrangements — makes them her own.

 In one of her more recent releases, she sings of the loss of a young friend, a song she wrote over several years.